maxloopinmok/weekly-report/25 - 2025 Monday October 20 to Sunday October 26.md

 - 2025 Copy-Paste Cashflow
 - 2024 Thinking 101 - Lessons in Clarity, Focus and Making Better Decisions
 - 2025 Think Clearly
-- 2017 Euthanasia and Assisted Suicide
-- 2025 Earthly Materials - Journeys Through Our Bodies' Emissions
 - 2025 You Are More Than Your Body
+- 2023 Replace Your Salary by Investing
+- 2025 Broke at 50, Not Beaten
+- 2025 Aftershock to 2030

 ## Routines
 - I update weekly report.